-How to Make Your Own Neighborhood in The Sims 2
+Building a Neighborhood in The Sims 2

-Planning and Plotting Pre-Playing
+Planning and Plotting Before You Play

-A "trailer park" housed the poor Sims in the game, small elongated houses grouped together.
+A "trailer park" housed the low-income Sims in the game, small elongated houses grouped together.
 Along the beachfront sat my mansions.
-A quiet side street offered room for a mix and match setting of Tudors and ranch homes and the occasional Victorian style.
+A quiet side street offered room for a mix-and-match setting of Tudors and ranch homes and the occasional Victorian style.
 My cemetery went off to the side, away from the land of happy families.
 Parks and beaches were scattered throughout.
 "Districts" rose up as shops and restaurants were opened near each other.

 I know the concept of laws in The Sims 2 (or any Sims game, really) may not make much sense.
 Your Sims can pretty much do as they please.
-Giving Sims' laws is another form of exercising imagination in yourself.
-Grab a notebook or open a digital document (though personally I recommend the notebook as you can keep it in front of you whilst playing).
+Giving Sims laws is another form of exercising imagination in yourself.
+Grab a notebook or open a digital document (though personally, I recommend the notebook as you can keep it in front of you whilst playing).
 If your Sims are to follow any rules you arbitrarily decide to make up, write them down and stick to them!
 It's a challenge.

 For example, I once created a Sims 2 neighborhood in which there was a rule/theme that no Sim could obtain an official job.
-They had to earn their money through their own businesses or selling crops or paintings, etc. Maybe your Sims have a curfew.
-Or are not allowed to wear the color green.
-Or must not have more than two children (or the opposite: every Sim is required to produce at least one offspring?).
+They had to earn their money through their own businesses or selling crops or paintings, etc. Maybe your Sims have a curfew or are not allowed to wear the color green, or must not have more than two children (or the opposite: Every Sim is required to produce at least one offspring?).

 - Be sure to capitalize where appropriate.

 - Consider your neighborhood's theme, if any.
 If none, pick yourself a name that allows for change over the years without seeming odd.